 “You’ll Save So Much Money With Your New Printers, You’ll Need This Bag to Carry All the Money to the Bank”

 The bank bag also works as a self-mailer.
-Simply attach your mailing label to the back, unprinted side of the actual vinyl bank, tape down the zipper and drop it in the mail.
-Do you want a custom message on the bag?
-If so, call or email us and we’ll get you a quote!
+Simply attach your mailing label to the back, unprinted side of the bag, tape down the zipper, and drop it in the mail.
+Need some more inspiration?
+Here are Sample letters you can use to get you started: